zetavg/chromium-website/site/chromium-os/developer-library/guides/testing/running-smoke-suite-on-a-vm-image/index.md

 This can take a very, very long time since it will rebuild ALL tests.

-To speed this up, set the TESTS variable on the command line when runnning emerge to install an individual test:
+To speed this up, set the TESTS variable on the command line when running emerge to install an individual test:

 <pre><code>